mft2023/LibraryProject/README.md

-# LibraryProject
+# Library Project
-This repository is about analyzing some library-related data, finding explainable factors of late book returns, affording suggestions for libraries to avoid late returns, and visualizing results.
+This repository is about analyzing some library-related data, finding explainable factors of late returns, visualizing results, and giving suggestions to monitor the rate of returns.

 ## Background
 The libraries in Oregon provide their data to find possible factors of returning books late, defined as books returned after 28 days of checkout.
 They would like to pay attention to the factors and find a way to monitor returning rate to prevent late returns.
 The data they have is described as follows.

 ## Data format and attributes
-There are 4 files, including checkouts.csv, libraries.csv, books.csv, and customers.csv.
+There are four files, including checkouts.csv, libraries.csv, books.csv, and customers.csv.
 - checkouts.csv has 5 columns: id, patron_id, library_id, date_checkout, and date_returned.
 - libraries.csv has 6 columns: id, name, street_address, city, region, and postal_code.
 - books.csv has 8 columns:  id, title, authors, publisher, publishedDate, categories, price, and pages.